 I personally have a hard time with the use of the word “effective” to describe an intervention that leaves 25% of the kids worse off than they were in the first place.
 Perhaps “experimental” would be a better term?

-I haven’t found any researchers writing about “nonresponders” who question the validity of trying to teach phonics to that group in the first place.
-Rather than suggest reforms in the way that nonresponders are taught, the researchers are more likely to suggest that the students need a more intensive version of the same thing — as if someone putting greater pressure on the children will force them to learn.
-Or they imply that the the children will never learn: if they can’t learn with the favored approach, no use trying anything else.
+I haven’t found many researchers writing about “nonresponders” who question the validity of trying to teach phonics to that group in the first place.
+Rather than suggesting reforms in the way that nonresponders are taught, the researchers are more likely to suggest that the students need a more intensive version of the same thing — as if someone putting greater pressure on the children will force them to learn.
+Or they imply that the children will never learn: if they can’t learn with the favored approach, no use trying anything else.

 In my view, the true “nonresponders” are the researchers who refuse to consider that another path for reading may be better for dyslexics.

 It’s hard enough for a dyslexic kid to learn to read, without also being blamed for the failures of a method.

 - In 2012, a researcher reported that following implementation of a systematic phonics-based reading curriculum in primary schools throughout Britain, 16.4% of children were “behind expectation” in reading achievement, and that these nonresponding students “showed the core characteristics of dyslexia – poor phonological awareness, poor verbal memory and slow verbal processing speed.”9